comit/sonoff-bridge/OTA-over-SCP.md

 ```
 ssh-keygen -t rsa -C "YOUR OWN KEY INFO"
 ```
-Copy the key to your ssh server:
+Copy the key to your ssh server.
+You need to confirm this action.
+Use your server ssh password (one last time):
 ```
 ssh-copy-id -i ~/.ssh/id_rsa.pub USER@HOST
 ```
-You need to confirm this action.
-Use your server ssh password (one last time).

 _Optional reload the ssh service:_
 ```
 sudo /etc/init.d/ssh restart